It’s been real, Bold Vegan, but it’s time to say goodbye.

 And it’s time to give a red carpet welcome to CLEAN FOOD DIRTY GIRL.

-Crack open the dam, ya’ll.
-Hoot to the hooty, woot to the tooty.
+Crack open the sparkly, ya’ll.
+Hoot to the hooty, woot to the tooty

 It’s official, we’re laying Bold Vegan to rest and moving forward as Clean Food Dirty Girl.